fbpx

 Cover of child's pink brain book that says brain book

-Brain Book Template
+Ms. Jen's Brain Book Template

-I’m happy to share the template for the structured brain books with you so that you can use them with your students too.
-Simply download the pdf.
-Then, print the pages as is and front to back so that you can stack them to make a book that will be stapled in the middle.
-You will have to rearrange the order once they are printed.
-Consider adding a bright colored piece of card stock paper on the bottom of each stack before stapling; it makes a great cover that students enjoy decorating with the title of their nonfiction book, their own artwork, and, of course, their name as author.
+• Consider adding a bright colored piece of card stock paper on the bottom immediately before stapling each book; it makes a great cover that students often enjoy decorating with the title of their nonfiction book, their own artwork, and, of course, their name as the author.

 Page 1: